lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

   5. Benefit from security improvements

-With every new version of Odoo, changes are introduced.
+With every new version of Konvergo ERP, changes are introduced.
 These changes can impact modules on which customization have been developed.
 This is the reason why upgrading a database that contains custom modules requires additional steps in order to upgrade the source code.